bacnet-stack/bacnet-stack/bacnet-stack/ports/win32/bacnet/readme.txt

 When building the BACnet stack using Visual C++ compiler, there are some settings that are important.

+Q. Are there some global configuration options for this BACnet stack?

+A. The BACnet stack uses some preprocessor defines to configure a number of subtle personalities.
+PRINT_ENABLED=1 - enables printing to stdio
+BIG_ENDIAN=0 - chooses the BACnet encoding and decoding order BACDL_BIP=1 - chooses BACnet/IP for the datalink layer BACDL_ETHERNET=0 - chooses BACnet Ethernet for the datalink layer BACDL_ARCNET=0 - chooses BACnet ARCNET for the datalink layer BACDL_MSTP=0 - chooses BACnet MS/TP for the datalink layer USE_INADDR=1 - uses INADDR_BROADCAST for broadcast rather than CLASSx TSM_ENABLED=1 - enables the Transaction State Machine for clients BIP_DEBUG=1 - enables print statements for debugging In Visual C++, add a Preprocessor Definition by:
+1. Select "Project" menu
+2. Select "Settings..."
+3. Select the "C/C++" tab (3rd Tab)
+4. Select the Category: General
+5. You can see the "Preprocessor Definitions:" box
+6. Type OPTION_NAME=1 or OPTION_NAME=0 in that edit box
+   using a comma to separate multiple options.
+7. Press OK
+8. Compile the entire project again...

 Q. MSVC refuses to open bacnet.dsw and bacnet.dsp.

 A. bacnet.dsw and bacnet.dsp are text files that were retrieved